chankrrn/WRO-FE-YBR/mech/mech_README.md

 ## 3.6 Iteration Logic

-The drivetrain progression demonstrates one of the clearest engineering trade-offs in our robot.
+The drivetrain progression demonstrates one of the clearest mechanical trade-offs in the project.

 ```text
 Higher Speed